-- Having considered the submissions of the parties and the advice of the Industry Advisors and any assessor the Hearing Chair shall make a determination of the dispute in accordance with Rule G47. - Subject to any other provision of the Access Conditions and Underlying Contract, the Hearing Chair may make such orders in his determination as he considers necessary to resolve the dispute including, without limitation, that: - (a) one Dispute Party shall pay an amount of money (including damages) to another Dispute Party, whether that amount is specified in the determination or calculated in accordance with such procedure as the Hearing Chair shall specify; - (b) one Dispute Party should take or not take specified action; - (c) the meaning of an agreement or a Dispute Party's obligations under that agreement are as stated in the determination; or - (d) any principal sum the Hearing Chair may order one party to pay to another shall carry interest at such rate and over such period as he shall determine. - The Hearing Chair's determination of a dispute shall be in writing and comprise: - (a) the date of the hearing; - (b) the names of the Hearing Chair and Industry Advisors and any assessors present; - (c) details of all Dispute Parties (including interested parties); - (d) details of the attendance and status of all witnesses and interested parties; - (e) a brief summary of the dispute; - (f) an identification of the issues of fact and law considered by the Hearing Chair; - (g) a summary of the evidence presented; - (h) the findings of fact made by the Hearing Chair; - (i) identification of any precedents considered; - (j) the decisions and conclusions reached, distinguishing clearly between:
+- 47 Having considered the submissions of the parties and the advice of the Industry Advisors and any assessor the Hearing Chair shall make a determination of the dispute in accordance with Rule G48. - Subject to any other provision of the Access Conditions and Underlying Contract, the Hearing Chair may make such orders in his determination as he considers necessary to resolve the dispute including, without limitation, that: - one Dispute Party shall pay an amount of money (including damages) to another Dispute Party, whether that amount is specified in the determination or calculated in accordance with such procedure as the Hearing Chair shall specify; - (b) one Dispute Party should take or not take specified action: - (c) the meaning of an agreement or a Dispute Party's obligations under that agreement are as stated in the determination; or - (d) any principal sum the Hearing Chair may order one party to pay to another shall carry interest at such rate and over such period as he shall determine. - 49 The Hearing Chair's determination of a dispute shall be in writing and comprise: - (a) the date of the hearing; - (b) the names of the Hearing Chair and Industry Advisors and any assessors present: - (c) details of all Dispute Parties (including interested parties); - (d) details of the attendance and status of all witnesses and interested parties: - (e) a brief summary of the dispute; - an identification of the issues of fact and law considered by the Hearing Chair; - (g) a summary of the evidence presented;

-- (i) decisions upon legal entitlement; - (ii) decisions upon remedy; - (iii) guidance to the Dispute Parties or other observations not forming part of a decision upon either legal entitlement or upon remedy; - (k) the reasons for those decisions and conclusions (including any relevant legal principles or rules of law applied); and - (I) the signed and dated confirmation of the Hearing Chair that the determination is legally sound and appropriate in form. - The Hearing Chair shall provide a copy of his written reasoned determination to all the Dispute Parties.
-Where a dispute has arisen in connection with Condition J10.14.1 of the Network Code, the Hearing Chair shall deliver his reasoned written determination within ten working days of final submission to the ADA of all relevant information. - Except as otherwise provided in the Underlying Contract and without prejudice to Rule G67, the Dispute Parties shall comply with the terms of the determination within such period as shall be specified in the determination. - If a Dispute Party fails to comply with the terms of the determination, that failure will be dealt with by way of a new dispute through the appropriate mechanism.
+- (h) the findings of fact made by the Hearing Chair; - identification of any precedents considered; - (j) the decisions and conclusions reached, distinguishing clearly between: - (i) decisions upon legal entitlement; - (ii) decisions upon remedy; - guidance to the Dispute Parties or other observations not forming part of a decision upon either legal entitlement or upon remedy; - the reasons for those decisions and conclusions (including any relevant legal principles or rules of law applied); and - the signed and dated confirmation of the Hearing Chair that the determination is legally sound and appropriate in form. - 50 The Hearing Chair shall provide a copy of his written reasoned determination to all the Dispute Parties. - 51 Except as otherwise provided in the Underlying Contract and without prejudice to Rule G67, the Dispute Parties shall comply with the terms of the determination within such period as shall be specified in the determination. - 52 If a Dispute Party fails to comply with the terms of the determination, that failure will be dealt with by way of a new dispute through the appropriate mechanism.